magmukendi/cs50x/week2/week2.md

 In c when you are doing operations to return a float, at least one element need to be a float.

+## Shorts:

+### Scopes:

+- Global variables:
+- Local variables: Passed by value.
+The callee receive a copy of the variable not the variable itself.
+To solve this issue if we would like to overwrite a variable is to redefine the value in the main.